hagsmand/langflow-integration-workshop/README.md

 A5: Slide 17
 ```
 ```
-Q6: What should I add on this slide to make it better.
+Q6: What should I add on the document to make it better.
 A6: <No reference should forward to Langflow>
 ```